ehamberg/gtdguide/src/lyagtd.markdown

 If you have regular meetings with people, it can be beneficial to have "agenda contexts"--one for each person--where you write down the things you want to talk about during the next meeting as they occur.
-For example, if you have a weekly meeting with Foobert, you might consider having a "<span class="context">@ Foobert Agenda</span>" context.
+For example, if you have a weekly meeting with Foobert, you might consider having a "!!@ Foobert Agenda!!" context.
 These contexts will of course change along with changing teams/managers/supervisor, etc.

 # The "@@some day/maybe@@" list